Rostov the Great

 How to get

 Rostov Veliky can be reached from Moscow by car, bus or train.
 The distance is only 200 km, so you can choose any way, especially since it is best to walk around the city – this way you can see more and enjoy the unique nature.
 It will be more convenient to travel from St. Petersburg by train or bus.
-But you need to choose the right route, without transfers.
+Tunoshna Airport is located 53 kilometers from Rostov.

 History of the city

-The first mention of Rostov has been known since 862.
+The first written mention of Rostov the Great is contained in The Tale of Bygone Years.
 Initially, the territory was inhabited by Meryans and Chud tribes, then the Novgorodians, Vyatichi and Krivichi moved here.
 Gradually, the city grew, becoming a crosshair of trade routes.

 In the 19th century, numerous industrial enterprises appeared in the city, the first city water supply system, a university and a gymnasium were opened.
 Rostov fairs attracted numerous merchants and guests from other cities, which only contributed to the active flourishing of Rostov.